reachweb/livewirefilters-docs/advanced/taxonomy-term-routes.md

 ## Overview

-Statamic [automatically handles taxonomy routing](https://statamic.dev/taxonomies#routing), allowing for the use of an `{{ entries }}` pair to iterate over and display entries.
+Statamic [automatically handles taxonomy routing](https://statamic.dev/taxonomies#routing), allowing for the use of an <code v-pre>{{ entries }}</code> pair to iterate over and display entries.
 However, you might prefer to use Livewire Filters to take advantage of additional functionality while maintaining the use of the same view file.

 ## Enabling Taxonomy Routes Handling